vgvassilev/clad/docs/userDocs/source/user/FloatingPointErrorEstimation.rst

     function.
 It keeps track of error expressions, emits error statements, and replaces parameter values.

-- `include/clad/Differentiator/EstimationModel.h`_

-  - contains the information needed to calculate the estimate value of the error.
+  - it also holds the default error model, and looks up a custom one when the program supplies it.

    Above files include a lot of useful documentation in the form of code